MrBartusek/corkus.py/docs/getting_started/partial_objects.rst

         all_guilds = await corkus.guild.list_all()
         guild = await all_guild[0].fetch()

         print(guild.level) # => 27

-    This snippet use :py:func:`PartialGuild.fetch` to make code more readable.
+    This snippet use :py:func:`PartialGuild.fetch` to make code more readable and faster to write.

 Every ``fetch()`` is a API call
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~